United States of America

 Miami Cuban Pork Sandwich

-The best shopping is done in several open air malls, the more famous Lincoln Road Mall and The Falls.
-Upscale shops are best found in both Miracle Mile and Bal Harbour Shops.
-Near to the Port of Miami, Bayside Marketplace is fun place to peruse souvenirs.
+The best shopping is done in several open air malls, the famous Lincoln Road Mall and The Falls.
+Upscale shops are best found in both Miracle Mile and Bal Harbour.
+Near to the Port of Miami, Bayside Marketplace is a fun place to peruse souvenirs.

 Explore Everglades National Park